 - (A) One year or less, the term or estimated term shall be disclosed in days; - (B) Greater than one year, the term or estimated term shall be disclosed in units of years and months, with any remaining days expressed as a portion of a month to the nearest two decimal points.
-For the purposes of these disclosures, a provider shall assume that there are 30 days in every month and 360 days in a year.
-For example, a term of 400 days would be disclosed as "1 year, 1.33 months". - (4) The method, frequency, and number of payments.
+For the purposes of these disclosures, a provider shall assume that there are 30 days in

+(4) The method, frequency, and amount of payments.